 I am Ryan Hanley

 P.S.
-If you want to learn more about digital marketing success Subscribe to the Content Warfare Newsletter.
+If you want to learn more about digital marketing success subscribe to my free newsletter.